adityashrm21/Deep-Learning-Algorithms-Implementation/README.md

-# Deep Learning Algorithms Implementation
+# (Deep Learning + Machine Learning) Algorithms Implementation
 This repository contains implementation of various deep learning and machine learning algorithms in Python.
 Different library/packages will be used for the implementations like TensorFlow, Keras, PyTorch, Scikit-Learn, etc.

 ## Multilayer Perceptron

-1. The jupyter notebook [neural_net_from_scratch.ipynb](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Multilayer_Perceptron/neural_net_from_scratch.ipynb) contains the raw fiddling with a basic implementation of a Multilayer Perceptron.
+1. The jupyter notebook [neural_net_from_scratch.ipynb](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Multilayer_Perceptron/neural_net_from_scratch.ipynb) contains the raw implementation in `python` for a basic Multilayer Perceptron.
-2. The python script [neural_net_from_scratch.py](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Multilayer_Perceptron/neural_net_from_scratch.py) is a cleaner version of the notebook version.
+2. The `python` script [neural_net_from_scratch.py](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Multilayer_Perceptron/neural_net_from_scratch.py) is a cleaner version of the notebook version.
-3. The jupyter notebook [tensorflow_mlp_regression.ipynb](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Multilayer_Perceptron/tensorflow_mlp_regression.ipynb) contains a tensorFlow implementation of a Multilayer Perceptron with an example using regression on California housing dataset from the `scikit-learn` library.
+3. The jupyter notebook [tensorflow_mlp_regression.ipynb](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Multilayer_Perceptron/tensorflow_mlp_regression.ipynb) contains a `tensorFlow` implementation of a Multilayer Perceptron with an example using regression on California housing dataset from the `scikit-learn` library.
 4. The jupyter notebook [tensorflow_mlp_classification.ipynb](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Multilayer_Perceptron/tensorflow_mlp_classification.ipynb) contains a tensorFlow implementation of a Multilayer Perceptron with an example using classification on the MNIST dataset.

 ## Restricted Boltzmann Machine

-1. The script [rbm_impl.py](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Restricted_Boltzmann_Machines/rbm_impl.py) contains a basic implementation of a restricted boltzmann machine in python.
+1. The script [rbm_impl.py](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Restricted_Boltzmann_Machines/rbm_impl.py) contains a basic implementation of a restricted boltzmann machine in `python`.

+## Linear Regression

+1. The jupyter notebook [linear_regression_scratch.ipynb](https://github.com/adityashrm21/Deep-Learning-Algorithms-Implementation/blob/master/Linear_Regression/linear_regression_scratch.ipynb) contains basic implementation of linear regression in python using `numpy` on a randomly generated dataset.

 ## Decision Trees